Le Penseur in the Musée Rodin in Paris

 His Confessions has the best account of the emotional turmoil that the topic of meaning-of-life can wreak and I am surprised that so little of it is explicitly carried over into Ultimate Questions.
 He shows how the search for meaning, if taken with the utmost seriousness and carried through to its logical end, can easily become all-consuming and, some would say, unhealthy.
 I take consolation in the fact that if someone as insightful and accomplished as Magee felt it important enough to invest so much energy and intellectual capital in wrestling with the problem, I am at least in good company with my obsession.
 His comments extend over several pages, so I have cut-and-pasted the most pertinent into a single narrative excerpt below.

 The scope of the problem is magnified when we shift our focus from how it might affect us on a purely personal level to a wider cosmic one.
-History shows how our lives are like so many leaves that fall at the end of each year only to be trodden underfoot by succeeding generations in never-ending cycles of birth, growth, and death.
+History shows how our lives are like so many leaves that fall at the end of each year only to be trodden underfoot by succeeding generations in never ending cycles of birth, growth, and death.
 All that living: that first kiss and falling in love, witnessing the wonders of science and technology, waging war and peace, and simple things, too—like noticing a flower unexpectedly emerging from a crack in a sidewalk or that wholesome feeling of worth and pride—of mattering—you experience by helping a child cross the street.
 The tight grasp of his warm little hand around your finger says everything about the sense of safety and trust he implicitly feels in your presence.
-It’s all doomed for oblivion, as individual and collective memory inevitably fade and physical traces of our existence in writing, images, and place crumble into dust with the march of time.
+What pride there is!—and the weight of responsibility, too, in having this precious little human being in your charge.
+Yet it’s all doomed for oblivion, as individual and collective memory inevitably fade and physical traces of our existence in writing, images, and place crumble into dust with the march of time.
 Our individual lives are but instances of a larger exercise in meaninglessness if not absurdity—or so it appears to those who, like me, see the world through Naturalism’s disinterested lens.

 Maybe if we knew our species was at the top of the cosmic heap, the fear of our inevitable demise might be mitigated.
-But we are merely part of an ongoing evolutionary chain—not its acme.
+But we are merely part of an ongoing evolutionary chain, the state of the art of animate complexity on earth, not its acme.
 It is likely that advanced electronic and genetic technology will result in posthuman creatures that are far superior to us.
 It’s one thing to deal with death so long as we think we’re the highest form of life that ever was or will be.
 It’s quite another to realize we are merely another link in a long chain.
 We can’t stand our insignificance any more than the idea of our nonexistence.

 Each person in every era had aspirations and felt as if he mattered.
 Some even managed to build monuments to their memory, but inevitably everything crumbles á la Ozymandias.
 Would that there was a library of forgotten souls—never mind books!
 Some think it already does and call it Heaven.
 But this is of insufficient comfort for the naturalists among us who want to live consciously and honestly—in the world as it really is rather than how we might like it to be.